minprog/app-studio/info/10 Syllabus.md

 | guided projects | 60% |
 | final project   | 20% |

-Students must complete all guided projects to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.
+Students must complete all guided projects and a final project to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.

 No retakes are possible for any part of the course.
 You may, however, re-take the course as a whole in a next semester.